 In a report issued in the Journal of Medical Entomology Advance Access, researchers from Rutgers University explained that in many instances bed bug problems go completely undetected.
 A survey of apartments across the state of New Jersey found that in 49 percent of confirmed instances of the pests, residents were unaware of any insect infestations.

 5. Second-hand furniture could be to blame

-Used home goods are a great, environmentally-friendly way to furnish your home with a limited budget, but if you aren't careful, you could unwittingly be letting bed bugs right into your house.
-Inspect any item before purchase and consider steam cleaning and vacuuming to kill off any insects.
+Used home goods are a great, environmentally friendly way to furnish your home with a limited budget, but if you aren't careful, you could unwittingly be letting bed bugs right into your house.
+Inspect any item before purchase.

 6. Traveling may also lead to bed bugs

 Even world-class hotels may fall victim to bed bugs, and the insects can hitch a ride on your clothing or luggage.
 The bugs can walk surprising distances, so an infected room down the hall may still pose a risk.

 Whether your pet spends time in bed or on the couch or has his or her own special place, a furry friend may also fall victim to bed bugs.
 You may not notice any bites beneath a coat of fur, but excessive scratching should be investigated.